Enrichetta Chiaraviglio-Giolitti: Death and legacy

 Chiaraviglio-Giolitti died on 17 April 1959, in Martínez, Buenos Aires.
-During her lifetime, Chiaraviglio-Giolitti was a prolific letter writer and diarist.
+During her lifetime, she was a prolific letter writer and diarist.
 Going back to at least 1893, her archive offers insight into her father's thinking and into some of the political events during his tenure as Prime Minister of Italy.
-Many topics were covered, including the Banca Romana scandal (1893), the issues which erupted during the Rudinì Ministry over the unauthorized release of treaty negotiations between Great Britain and Italy (1896), the planned assassination attempted on Giolitti by the Salandra regime (1915), and the military crisis resulting from the Battle of Caporetto (1917).
-Her correspondence was also used extensively by Luciana Frassati in creating the three-volume biography, Alfredo Frassati in the History and Historiography of Modern Italy of her father, who was a friend of Giliotti and correspondent with Chiaraviglio-Giolitti.
+Many topics were covered, including the Banca Romana scandal (1893), the issues which erupted during the Rudinì Ministry over the unauthorized release of treaty negotiations between Britain and Italy (1896), the planned assassination attempted on Giolitti by the Salandra regime (1915), and the military crisis resulting from the Battle of Caporetto (1917).
+Her correspondence was also used extensively by Luciana Frassati in creating the three-volume biography of Frassati's father, Alfredo Frassati in the History and Historiography of Modern Italy, who was a friend of Giovanni and correspondent with Chiaraviglio-Giolitti.
 Some of her correspondence is in the collection of papers of Giulio Cesare Ferrari at the Archivio storico della psicologia italiana (ASPI, Historical Archive of Italian Psychology) at the University of Milan-Bicocca.
+The Istituto di San Gregorio al Celio (Institute of San Gregorio al Celio), which she had founded was run by Italian physician Angelo Signorell and his partner, the journalist Olga Signorelli in the 1920s and remained in operation through at least 1941.